PhD, Psychological Studies, University of California Los Angeles, 2008

 "I believe effective intervention should be accessible to all individuals in need of them within their own communities.
 The ACT Lab strives to make this a reality."

-Dr. Amy Drahota runs the Accessing Community Treatments Lab (ACT Lab) through the Clinical Psychology and Ecological-Community Psychology programs.
+Dr. Amy Drahota runs the Accessing Community Treatments Lab (ACT Lab) through the Clinical Psychology and Ecological-Community Psychology special interest groups.
 The ACT Lab conducts research to reduce the research-to-practice gap that is experienced by individuals who are in need of mental, behavioral, and physical health services.

 This applied research is accomplished by building up community agencies that provide services to individuals with mental and behavioral health needs, improving access to care, and developing interventions and service systems to meet needs through collaboration with researchers, practitioners and community stakeholders.